sdugene/silex-rest/README.md

 **This project wants to be a starting point to writing scalable and maintainable REST api with Silex PHP micro-framework**

 ####How do I run it?
-After download the last [release](https://github.com/vesparny/silex-rest/releases), from the root folder of the project, run the following commands to install the php dependencies, import some data, and run a local php server.
+After cloning project, from the root folder of the project, run the following command to install the php dependencies.

     composer install

-Set your database then copy resources/config/dev.php to resouces/config/config.php, update with your database params then run.
+Set your database then copy resources/config/prod.php to resouces/config/config.php, update with your database params then run.

     php bin/routesGenerator.php

+In production environment, authentification key is required, to generate it run the following command.

+    php bin/keyGenerator.php all

 Your api is now available at http://localhost/api/v1.